 Attacks on British businesses surge in final quarter to surpass 2016 levels

-UK businesses were subjected to an average of 231,028 internet-borne cyber attacks each during 2017.
+UK businesses were subjected to an average of 231,028 internet-borne cyber attacks in 2017.
 On average, each UK firm with an internet connection experienced 633 attempts a day to breach their corporate firewalls last year, with more than two-thirds (70 per cent) of attacks targeting connected devices such as building control systems and networked security cameras.

 The volume of cyber attacks increased by 24 per cent in the final quarter of the year, with companies – on average – experiencing 68,212 attacks each between October and December.
 This extra activity at the end of 2017 ensured the number of cyber attacks last year on UK organisations surpassed 2016 levels, when Beaming recorded 228,659 attacks per business.